In closing ads, both parties gravitate to familiar messaging

 And the Congressional Leadership Fund is out with a bevy of new spots this month that frame races as a choice between a supercharged economy with low taxes or a Democratic government that jeopardizes those gains.

-Democrats have peppered in anti-Trump messaging too, focused primarily in GOP-held districts Trump either lost in 2016 or won by a very narrow margin.
+Democrats have peppered in anti-Trump messaging, too, focused primarily in GOP-held districts Trump either lost in 2016 or won by a narrow margin.

 There are more than a dozen other ads evoking Trump as part of the closing argument, but none in a district the president won by more than a few percentage points.